 Our Reasons to Believe quote for today is from G.K.
 Chesterton.
 He said, “The Christian ideal has not been tried and found wanting; it has been found difficult and left untried.”

-Our Reason to Believe powerpoint today is titled “The Problem of Evil” part 14 from “The Handbook of Christian Apologetics” by Peter Kreeft and Ronald K. Tacelli.
+Our Reason to Believe powerpoint today is titled “The Divinity of Christ” Part 2 from “The Handbook of Christian Apologetics” by Peter Kreeft and Ronald K. Tacelli.

 Huston Smith notes, “In the World’s Religions”, that only two people ever astounded their contemporaries so much that the question they evoked was not “Who is he?” but “What is he?”
 They were Jesus and Buddha.
 The answers these two gave were exactly opposite.
 Buddha said unequivocally that he was a mere man, not a god — almost as if he foresaw later attempts to worship him.
 Jesus, on the other hand, claimed in many ways to be divine.